cannatag/ldap3/README.txt

 CHANGELOG
 =========

-* 0.9.1 2014.03.25
+* 0.9.1 2014.03.29
     - tested against Python 3.4
     - updated setuptools to 3.3
     - removed unneeded start_listen parameter
-    - added 'lazy' parameter to open and bind a connection only when an effective operation is done
+    - added 'lazy' parameter to open, bind and unbind a connection only when an effective operation is done
     - fixed start_tls in SyncWaitRestartable strategy
     - fixed certificate name checking while opening an ssl connection
     - socket operations now raise proper exception, not generic LDAPException (thanks to Joseph)